-Working the peasant heel requires the use of a strand of spare waste yarn.
+Working the forethought heel, which you’ll sometimes see called the peasant heel, requires a strand of spare waste yarn.
 Choose a waste yarn that is similar in thickness and texture to your working yarn but in a color that will be easily visible when stitched into your working yarn.

 When you get to the point in your sock where you want to insert your heel, switch to your waste yarn.
 You’ll knit across half the sock using your waste yarn.
 Then you’ll transfer the stitches you just knit with your wasted yarn back to your left needle.
 Knit them again using your working yarn.
 Continue knitting your sock in pattern for the length of the foot and work your toe as you please.

 This tends to be a shallower heel, so it’s great for people with lower insteps.
-If, however, you have a higher instep and still like the look of the peasant heel (like I do), you can make it a little roomier.
+If, however, you have a higher instep and still like the look of this knit sock heel (like I do), you can make it a little roomier.
 Just add a few rounds of knit stitches at the beginning of the heel before you start your decreases.

 The no-wrap short-row heel is the quickest heel discussed in this post.
 This is a great heel if you prefer settling into the meditative groove of a sock’s texture and don’t want to stop for long to think about the heel.